On the cosmology dependence of the cluster weak-lensing mass bias: Conclusions

-For simplicity, the analysis we perform and present here ignores several complications that arise in the analysis of real data.
-Our goal is to isolate the impact of cosmology -- the bias values we obtain are not meant to be used to obtain lensing-based cluster mass estimates.
-We hope that the observations we make here will help inform the cluster lensing analysis frameworks of upcoming studies.
+For simplicity, the analysis we perform and present here ignores several complications that arise in the analysis of real data (shape noise, shear and photo-$z$ calibration, cluster member contamination of the shear signal, miscentering).
+Our goal is to isolate the impact of cosmology and we make the implicit assumption that none of these additional effects couple to the underlying cosmology.
+Due to these simplifications, the bias values we obtain are not meant to be used to obtain lensing-based cluster mass estimates.
+We hope that the observations and recommendations we make here will help inform the cluster lensing analysis frameworks of upcoming studies.